 My husband and I rented before we took the plunge and got our first mortgage several years ago, and I’d also rented many flats before that too.
 (I moved around a lot during my early twenties.)

 Whether you’re renting or buying, moving home is quite an undertaking – there are many considerations.
-After budget, location, and the property itself are taken into account, there are other issues to think about, which are all too often neglected – particularly for those who don’t have prior experience of renting.
+After budget, location, and the property itself are taken into account, there are other elements to think about.
+Ensuring you’re properly insured with a company such as HomeLet is essential.
+Alas these other critical issues are all too often neglected – particularly for those who don’t have prior experience of renting.